RusRebeca/ImageDenoising/README.md

 # ImageDenoising

-This Python project implements a noise-robust image recognition system that utilizes Gaussian noise as a degradation factor.
+This Python project implements a noise-robust grey-scale image recognition system that utilizes Gaussian noise as a degradation factor.